AdobeDocs/genstudio.en/help/search-assets.md

 ## Do more with search

-Content Hub is not limited to search, instead it allows you to download, share and add assets to collection right from the search or preview interface.
+[!DNL Content Hub] is not limited to search, instead it allows you to download, share and add assets to collection right from the search or preview interface.

 ### Download asset

 You can download assets including static and dynamic renditions.
 Moreover, you can download a single or multiple assets in a single click.
-See Download Assets in Content Hub.
+See Download Assets in [!DNL Content Hub].

 ### Share asset

-Content Hub lets you share assets with members of your organization including partners and vendors who are the authorized Experience Manager users.
-See Share Assets in Content Hub.
+[!DNL Content Hub] lets you share assets with members of your organization including partners and vendors who are the authorized Experience Manager users.
+See Share Assets in [!DNL Content Hub].

 ### Add asset to Collection

-Content Hub allow users to create public collections that are accessible to all the entitled users.
-See Collections in Content Hub.
+[!DNL Content Hub] allow users to create public collections that are accessible to all the entitled users.
+See Collections in [!DNL Content Hub].